andersonbosa/guia-cli/README.md

 ## Getting Started

-To use the GU agent, you can execute the script `main.py` providing the following options:
+To use the Gu agent, you can execute the script `main.py` providing the following options:

 - `--coding "YOUR REQUEST"`: Uses Gu agent programming ability to generate code based on your request.
 - `--mentoring "YOUR QUESTION"`: Uses Gu agent mentoring ability to receive technical guidance in response to your question.